IndieFeed

 Founder and host Chris MacDonald is current co-founder of HugeFan, an experiential marketplace for performers.
-He formerly chaired the Association for Downloadable Media, and was Executive Vice President of Business Development and Operations at Liberated Syndication, the enterprise podcast service that hosts IndieFeed, and he is a frequent speaker on matters of downloadable and new media and direct-to-fan experiences.
+He formerly chaired the Association for Downloadable Media, and was executive vice president of business development and operations at Liberated Syndication, the enterprise podcast service that hosts IndieFeed, and he is a frequent speaker on matters of downloadable and new media and direct-to-fan experiences.
 Chris recently launched a beard care product line known as Beardashery.

 Content Submission

-IndieFeed receives and reviews content submitted from artists through its website.
-All featured content is rights cleared, meaning that the owner provides permission to publish through IndieFeed.
+IndieFeed received and reviewed content submitted from artists through its website.
+All featured content was rights cleared, meaning that the owner provides permission to publish through IndieFeed.

 Hosts

-IndieFeed channels are managed by a collective of curators, who host and produce shows featured on the IndieFeed network.
-Current hosts include:
+IndieFeed channels were managed by a collective of curators, who hosted and produced shows featured on the IndieFeed network.
+Past hosts include: